Cocco's lantern fish

 Cocco's lantern fish (Lobianchia gemellarii), also called Gemellar's lanternfish, is a species of lanternfish.

 Description

 It maximum length is 6.0 cm.
 It has 16–18 dorsal soft rays and 13–15 anal soft rays.
 Males have a supracaudal gland, while females have an infracaudal luminous gland made of two heart-shaped scales, flanked by smaller, triangular luminous scales.
 It has photophores and a lateral line.

 Habitat

 Cocco's lantern fish is bathypelagic and oceanodromous, living at depths of 25–800 m in non-polar seas worldwide.

 Behaviour

 Cocco's lantern fish are oviparous, with planktonic eggs and larvae.

+Etymology

+The fish is named in honor of Italian geologist Carlo Gemellaro (1787–1866).